aaditya3301/EmosiFloww/README.md

-# Tempris - Decentralized Time-Capsule Platform
+# EmosiFloww - Decentralized Time-Capsule Platform

 ## Overview

-**Tempris** is a revolutionary Next.js-based frontend application that creates decentralized time-capsules using blockchain technology.
+**EmosiFloww** is a revolutionary Next.js-based frontend application that creates decentralized time-capsules using blockchain technology.
 Users can upload multimedia files with future notes that are encrypted and scheduled for automatic decryption at specified times, utilizing a sophisticated multi-chain infrastructure.

 ## 🚀 Features